Spain’s tourism agency Turespaña has declared the third Thursday of every June as World Tapas Day.

 Anchovies with olives.
 Photo: Javier Lastras/Flickr.

 This fish is served in the form of tender filets known for their distinctly tangy, salty taste.
 This is because they’re usually fried or marinated in vinegar as well as liberally salted.
-Sometimes flavoured with lemon, garlic, or parsley, this tapa makes a healthy dish with some Mediterranean olives because it’s packed with vitamins and beneficial fatty acids.
+They can also come in the form of boquerones, marinated vinegar, olive oil, and seasoned with garlic and parsley.
+This tapa makes a healthy dish with some Mediterranean olives because it’s packed with vitamins and beneficial fatty acids.

 Pulpo a la gallega